Bencomo/Benfont-website/README.md

 ## Deployment Instructions
 * Download the files to your computer and open index.html in your favourite browser

-Note: all of the images contained in the files belong to Benfont Limited, please do not distribute them without conscent.
+Note: all of the images contained in Benfont's website belong to Benfont Limited, please do not distribute them without conscent.
 For more information please contact development@benfont.com